-SAP HANA is the fastest-growing product in SAP’s 43-year old history.
-It is an in-memory database engine that can analyze large data sets in real-time.
-Companies leverage SAP HANA to streamline and automate the data management process.
-This blog highlights the optimization techniques in SAP HANA and covers the following:
+SAP HANA is one of the fastest-growing products in SAP’s 49-year-old history.
+It is an in-memory database engine that can analyze large datasets in real-time.
+Companies conduct various performance optimization techniques for SAP HANA to streamline and automate the data management process.

 - SAP HANA Table-level Optimization